IngMohamedEllili/react-RTK-Query/README.md

 1 - Identify a group of related quests that your app needs to make 2 - Make a new file that will create API
-3 - The API needs to store a ton of state related to data, request , status, error And 'reducerPath' 4 - The API needs to know how and where to send requests, Add a baseQuery 5 - ADD 'endpoints', one for each kind of request you want to make, Reqs that read data are queries, write data are mutations 6 - Export all of the automatically generated hooks
+3 - The API needs to store a ton of state related to data, request , status, error add 'reducerPath' 4 - The API needs to know how and where to send requests, Add a baseQuery 5 - ADD 'endpoints', one for each kind of request you want to make, Reqs that read data are queries, write data are mutations 6 - Export all of the automatically generated hooks